rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 ray tracing application that can run on a single node or on an Open MPI cluster to compare the performance.

-First, install this application on all nodes of the cluster.
+First, install the application on all nodes of the cluster.
 To do this, SSH into the master node and run the following command:

     for i in `cat mpi_hosts`; do ssh root@$i "curl -l http://openstack.prov12n.com/files/tachyon.sh | bash"; done cd ~/tachyon/compile/linux-mpi

-The **Tachyon Parallel / Multiprocessor Ray Tracing System** comes with multiple sample data files in the scenes folder, which you can use to run your tests.
+The **Tachyon Parallel/Multiprocessor Ray Tracing System** comes with multiple sample data files in the **scenes** folder, which you can use to run your tests.
 First, run the test on one node by using the following command:

     cd ~/tachyon/compile/linux-mpi